ScottLogic/practitioners-guides/_pages/Retrospectives-1-Overview.md

 >In lots of these retro formats we suggest “Walking the Board”.
 Effectively this is just a process where you as the facilitator will read out loud every single item that has been raised for the whole team to acknowledge.
 During this time you are trying to clarify things in case they aren’t clear to everyone and answering questions the team asks about them.
 You should add detail to notes if it helps clarify.
 >
 >However, you should be careful that you don’t start discussing the notes at this step.
 We only want to acknowledge “Do we all know what this means?” not “Do we agree with this?”.
 The temptation is to keep the conversation going but at this step we just want to cover everything raised fairly, equally and setting up a platform where the team can then vote on what they want to discuss.

+Our Practitioner's Guide to Retrospectives continues in the guide to [Optimising Process Retrospectives](../Retrospectives-2-OptimisingProcessRetros).
+Following this we will be publishing the following guides:
+- Looking Back Retros
+- Looking Forward Retros
+- Focus Retros
+- Ice Breakers
+- Action Setting